ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 We read the article and confirmed our research direction on chiplet technology.
 We completed the product mission statement, MVP, and user story related to it.

 # Sprint 2
+After further research on chiplet technology, we have focused on the packaging technologies related to chiplets, specifically MCM (Multi-Chip Module), CoWoS (Chip-on-Wafer-on-Substrate), and EMIB (Embedded Multi-die Interconnect Bridge).
+We completed a PowerPoint presentation and shared findings in class.
 # Sprint 3